-MAHIA COASTAL 1/2 Day - PLEASE READ INSTRUCTIONS BELOW AND CHECK YOUR DATE BEFORE BOOKING !
+MAHIA COASTAL 1/2 Day - PLEASE READ INSTRUCTIONS BELOW CAREFULLY AND CHECK YOU HAVE THE CORRECT DATE

 - Duration: 3 Hours (approx.)